NREL/BuildingsBench/docs/index.md

 - `WANDB_PROJECT`: the name of your wandb project for this benchmark

+### Download the datasets

+Download the tar files to disk and untar, which will create a directory called `BuildingsBench` with the data.

+The files will be available for download [here](https://data.openei.org/submissions/5859).

 ### Run tests

 Verify your installation by running unit tests: